adheeb2/learn-ci-cd-with-jenkins-docker/day3/README.md

 - You can either place JenkinsFile in root, this makes it easier for jenkins to scan it.
 - Or you can keep it in a folder.
 But make sure to specify the path in the 'build configuration' part of Configuration in your multibranch pipeline
   ![jenkins-ci-cd-pipeline-docker](../images/Picture9.png)

+## Step 4: Connecting webhook to jenkins

+- In Jenkins, go to your Multibranch Pipeline job
+- Then in configuration, go on to the 'build configuration' section where you can find Scan Multibranch Pipeline Triggers
+- Under that, you will find 'Periodically if not otherwise run'.
+Tick that option and give '1 minute' as interval.